skashtanov/Restrictions/README.md

 # Restrictions

-Meet new validating - API
+Meet new validating - API.

+> No inheritance, just object composition.
+> All classes are sealed.
+> All classes are immutable.
+> No static methods.
+> Rs (Restriction) prefix in every class-name.

+# Cool experience.